barnabasmolnar/income-expense/README.md

 * [x] Additional filters/sorting (category filter business logic is fully done but it is currently completely unstyled; that remains a todo item)
 * [x] Implement backend and database
 * [x] Connect frontend with backend
+* [x] up-to-date currency conversion via 3rd party API implemented

 ### Todo:
 * [ ] Design/styling is a work in progress
-* [ ] up-to-date currency conversion via 3rd party API
 * [ ] for now, get rid of the recurring option on the UI (i have some ideas what to do with it, see below, but with no business logic in place yet, it doesn't really do anything now)

 ---